 Aliases

-There are two type of aliasing:
+There are two related forms:

 - aliasing